kanu2406/DAME-BS/_sources/experiments.rst.txt

 Usage
 -----

-This section presents usage examples of the DAME-TS algorithm.
+This section presents usage examples of the DAME-BS algorithm.
 ===================

 Risk\_vs\_alpha